syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 ## Apply switches for table of contents

-You can modify the preservation of TOC entries in Word document by applying switches to table of contents.
-You can apply switches to preserve TOC entries as hyperlink or not, use default heading styles, preserve page numbers or not, aligning the page numbers, preserve new line characters, preserve outline level paragraphs, and preserve table of entry fields in the TOC entries using Word (DocIO) library.
+You can modify the preservation of TOC entries in a Word document by applying switches to the table of contents, and you can also apply switches to preserve TOC entries as hyperlinks or not, use the default heading styles, preserve page numbers or not, align the page numbers, preserve new line characters, preserve outline level paragraphs, and preserve table of entry fields in the TOC entries using Word (DocIO) library.

-The following code example illustrates how to apply switches for table of contents.
+The following code example illustrates how to apply switches for the table of contents.

 {% tabs %}